bhuvan2134686/social-media-post-aid/README.md

 ## Notes
 - The app does not perform live scraping.
 It prompts a model based on your inputs.
-- `gpt-4o-mini` is selected to keep requests inexpensive and within free-tier allowances where available.
+- `openai/gpt-oss-20b:free` via OpenRouter is selected to keep requests within a free allowance while available.
 - For production, secure your API key via server-side proxying instead of client-side entry.

-## OpenAI free model guidance
+## OpenRouter free model guidance
-- OpenAI does not offer unlimited free API usage; you need an API key with either a billing setup or any promotional credits tied to your account.
-- `gpt-4o-mini` is the lowest-cost chat model and is the one most often eligible for free-tier allowances or promo credits when they are available.
-- Higher-capability models such as `gpt-4o`, `o1`, or `o1-mini` typically require paid usage even if you have a small free allowance; swap the `model` value in `src/services/openai.js` only if you are comfortable with the potential cost.
-- Always check [OpenAI pricing](https://openai.com/api/pricing) to confirm what counts as free for your account before changing the model.
+- OpenRouter hosts a free tier for `openai/gpt-oss-20b:free`; availability can change, and usage may be limited by caps or queueing.
+- You still need an OpenRouter API key; create one in your OpenRouter dashboard and paste it into the app or `.env.local`.
+- If you swap the `model` value in `src/services/openai.js`, check [OpenRouter's model list](https://openrouter.ai/models) to confirm pricing and whether a free tier exists.